answebdev/amasa-music/README.md

 ![Screenshot 09](screenshots/isoundsmusic-screenshot09.png "Search Result with No Image")

-I didn't like how it looked when no image was available, so I decided to create my own placeholder images, as mentioned above.
+I didn't like how it looked when no image was available, so I decided to create my own placeholder images, as stated above.
 To use the created placeholder image when needed, I imported the image into my `ArtistResults` component, then used a ternary operator where I render the image to conditionally render the placeholder images in the case that no image is available in the API, where `NoImage` is the name given to my imported image:

 ```
 <Card.Img